EyasuTeshome/shifttracker/job-search/JSR-update-and-polish-your-LindekIn-page-v3.md

 7. *Continue with the next section.*

 ❗️**Important note:** Once you have finished all sections, verify that your visibility settings will let career coaches and recruiters see your email.
 Follow these steps:
 - Click on your profile in the upper right corner.
 - Select "Privacy and setting.”
 - Click on "Visibility.”
 - Select "Who can see or download my email.”
 - Set email visibility to "Anyone on Linkedin.”
-It's a good idea to check other visibility options also since you are job searching.

 Once you believe your LinkedIn page satisfies all the requirements, **submit it to your coach** for review.
 Don't waste your time and the coaches' by submitting a profile that hasn't been reviewed and updated!